Sinity/intercept-bounce/README.md

-# interception-debounce
+# intercept-bounce

-A debounce plugin for [Interception Tools](https://gitlab.com/interception/linux/tools).
+Small, single-purpose filter for [Interception Tools](https://gitlab.com/interception/linux/tools).
 Filters key repeat noise from faulty or noisy keyboards.

 This is an independent user-mode filter, intended for use with `udevmon`.